CS2103AUG2016-F09-C1/addressbook-level4/docs/DeveloperGuide.md

 ###Invalid Command
-The Sequence Diagram below shows how the components interact for the scenario where the user issues the command  `help`.
+The Sequence Diagram below shows how the components interact for the scenario where the user issues the command  `adds CS2103`.

 <img src="images\InvalidCommandSequence.png" width="800">

 The sections below give more details of each component.